 The challenge for households spending more than 30% of their income on housing costs is it leaves less money for spending on other necessities such as food, transportation, education, healthcare, and childcare.
 Finding ways to build more housing that is affordable to renters is one way of helping to keep cost burdening down.

 Renters in Berlin are more likely to be cost burdened compared to owners.
-According to data for what year from HUD, 47% of renters were spending more than 30% of their income on housing costs compared to only 21% of homeowners in 2018.
+According to data for 2018 from HUD, 47% of renters were spending more than 30% of their income on housing costs compared to only 21% of homeowners in 2018.
 27% of those renters were spending more than 50% of their income compared to only 10% of homeowners.